gvwilson/thirdbit/src/talks/sdgc/index.md

 -   Employees' rights: nothing
 -   Co-operatives, practices, and other models: nope
 -   Workplace discrimination: less than 8 pages between 12 books
-    -   All about how to handle it *as a manager*
+    -   But all about how to handle it *as a manager*
 -   Why there *isn't* licensure or professional liability: nope

 --